AWS SQS and SNS: Cloud Messaging Services

 SNS -->|deliver| Q3[SQS Queue: Audit]

 This combines SNS’s pub/sub with SQS’s queuing.
-Each consumer gets its own queue, enabling independent processing, retries, and parallel consumption.
+Each consumer gets its own queue, so retry logic and parallel processing work independently.

 SQS vs SNS: When to Use Which